tobiasdigital/blueprints-learn.en/help/blueprints/customer-journeys/ajo-and-campaign.md

 ### Campaign v7/v8 or Campaign Standard

 * Messaging templates need to be configured with appropriate personalization context
-* Export workflows need to configured to export the transactional messaging logs back to the Experience Platform.
-Recommendation is to run at most every 4hrs
+* For Campaign standard - Export workflows need to configured to export the transactional messaging logs back to the Experience Platform.
+The recommendation is to run at most every 4hrs.
+* For Campaign v8.4 it is possible to leverage Adobe Campaign Managed Services Source Connector in Experience Platform to sync delivery and tracking events from Campaign into Experience Platform.
+Refer to the Source Connector Documentation for additional details.
+[Link](https://experienceleague.adobe.com/docs/experience-platform/sources/home.html)

 ### Mobile Push Configuration (optional)